 Simplified Share Structure

-Shell has announced a proposal to amend its Articles of Association.
+Shareholders have supported the proposal to amend Shell’s Articles of Association.
 This will enable a simplification of its share structure and an increase in the speed and flexibility of capital and portfolio actions.

 The Board unanimously believes that the Simplification will strengthen Shell’s competitiveness and accelerate both shareholder distributions and delivery of its strategy to become a net-zero emissions energy business.